GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_charter.md

 | **Approver** | TBD                 |               |

 ## 4. Introduction
-The [**European Genomic Data Infrastructure (GDI)**](https://gdi.onemilliongenomes.eu) project is a pioneering initiative aimed at **enabling access to genomic, phenotypic, and clinical data across Europe**.
+The [**European Genomic Data Infrastructure (GDI)**](https://gdi.onemilliongenomes.eu) project is a pioneering initiative aims to **enable access access to genomic, phenotypic, and clinical data across Europe**.
 This access is crucial for advancing research, policymaking, and healthcare on a continental scale.
 Central to this mission is the 1+ Million Genomes (1+MG) network, which encompasses a diverse array of national human data-sharing projects, each at different stages of development.

 Given the diversity of these projects, the **GDI serves as an essential platform for harmonizing operational practices through the development and alignment of Standard Operating Procedures** (SOPs).
 This harmonization not only facilitates the integration of well-established nodes but also provides critical guidance for those in the early stages of their development.

 The governance model within the GDI network is designed to be both collaborative and flexible, **supporting the adoption of European-wide standards while accommodating the unique needs of individual nodes**.
 This dual approach is reflected in the structure of the GDI SOPs, which are divided into [**European-level SOPs**](../sops/european-level/) that provide standardized procedures applicable across all nodes, and [**Node-specific SOPs**](../sops/node-specific/) that allow for customization based on local requirements.

+SOPs will be **version controlled** in GitHub, with a single source of truth: this repository.
+Furthermore, through GitHub we expect to **collaboratively and transparently** develop and maintain the SOPs.
+By having the main repository public, yet allowing GDI nodes to privately make their implementations, we comply with the rule of thumb _as open as possible, yet as private as needed_.
+For further details, refer to the [GitHub management](./GDI-SOP_github-management.md) documentation.

 Through this Charter, the GDI underscores its commitment to fostering a unified yet adaptable operational environment, ensuring that all nodes, regardless of their current capabilities, can contribute to and benefit from this pan-European initiative.